 I inadvertently received a sample of this from Nordstrom when I was meaning to try No.19 proper.
 It opens with a big cloud of rooty iris and then settles into... well, like a surprisingly soft Deep Woods Off.
 And I usually like green scents!
 I keep catching whiffs and getting confused, thinking "I didn't put on bug spray today... did I?"
 No dice.

-I find it a big mistake from Chanel, they could better make the body emulsion from Chanel 19 equal with the fragrance.
+This has nothing to do with the original Chanel 19.I don't like the smell.I find it a big mistake from Chanel, they could better make the body emulsion from Chanel 19 equal with the fragrance.

 Are you sure this product is discontinued?

 daasfdsad, asdadasd, addasdasdas, asdasdasdasfsdfgdfs, fgdssdgfdgfg, gfgdgdfgdhfgj